 2. Clicking Noises

-One of the most common symptoms of a bad axle is a loud, clicking noise that is heard when the car turns or accelerates.
+Another common symptom of a bad half shaft is a loud, clicking noise when the car turns or accelerates.
+A loose CV joint may be causing this clicking noise if the axle is worn-down.

-This clicking noise is caused by a loose CV joint in a worn down axle.
-The noise is fairly loud, especially when the car is making a sharp or fast turn.
-The sound is loudest on the of the vehicle with the faulty axle, which makes it easy to determine which axle is causing the problem.
+The CV (or constant velocity) joints connect the wheels to the axles, the transmission, and the driveshaft.
+When these joints start to go, the clicking noise can be very loud, especially when the car makes a sharp or fast turn.
+In most cases, the sound is loudest on the side of the vehicle with the faulty axle, which makes it easy to determine which axle is causing the problem.
+A car making clicking noises is not a good sign and should be taken to the shop fairly quickly.

 3. Grease Leaks

-Basically, seeing a grease leak does not mean that your axle is damaged, but it does mean you should address the issue as soon as possible to avoid axle shaft problems.
+In many cases, seeing a grease leak does not mean that your axle is damaged now, but you should address the issue as soon as possible to avoid developing axle shaft problems.

 4. Humming Noises

-A vehicle that is exhibiting one or more of these bad CV axle symptoms may not be safe to operate.
+A vehicle exhibiting one or more of these bad CV axle symptoms may not be safe to operate.
+Manufacturers often issue vehicle recalls if they identify defective axles in a particular make or model.
+But who is liable for these repairs if there isn’t a recall?

-These laws cover many of the common car complaints, but not all of them, so it’s important to figure out whether or not a bad CV axle is covered.
+These laws cover many common car complaints but not all of them, so it’s important to figure out whether your bad CV axle is covered.
+A lemon law attorney can help you determine if the manufacturer is responsible for the axle problems.

-This means you could be entitled to a full refund or replacement vehicle as long as you meet the other conditions outlined in these lemon laws.
+Depending on your circumstances and the applicable law, you could be entitled to a full refund or a replacement vehicle as long as you meet the other conditions outlined in the lemon laws.

-The laws are complex, so it’s in your best interest to discuss your case with an attorney to establish if you are protected by your state’s lemon laws or the federal Magnuson-Moss Warranty Act.
+The rules are complex and vary significantly from state to state, so it’s in your best interest to discuss your case with an experienced attorney to establish if you are protected by your state’s lemon laws or the federal Magnuson-Moss Warranty Act.